Buncrana: National

-Buncrana is part of the Donegal (Dáil constituency) since 2016.
-Previously it was part of the Donegal North-East constituency of Dáil Éireann.
+Buncrana has been part of the Donegal constituency of the Dáil since 2016.
+Previously it was part of the Donegal North-East constituency.

 Geography

 Buncrana is located on the eastern shore of Lough Swilly in north County Donegal.
 The main urban area of the town is situated between the Crana River to the north and the Mill River to the south.
-The principal street follows a rough north-south route and is divided into Upper and Lower Main Street by Market Square.
+The principal street follows a rough north–south route and is divided into Upper and Lower Main Street by Market Square.
 The Main Street has a one-way traffic system.
 The River Crana is crossed by four bridges: Castle Bridge (which gives vehicular access to Buncrana Castle and pedestrian access to Swan Park), Westbrook Bridge (officially, Wilson's Bridge), the new Cockhill Bridge (officially opened in 2018) and the old Cockhill Bridge (now a pedestrian bridge).
 The Mill River, south of the town, is crossed by two bridges: Victoria Bridge (known locally as the Iron Bridge) which is the main point of access to the town and the Mill Bridge which is at the end of the Mill Brae road at the south end of the town.